The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Applying causal discovery algorithms to quantum correlations

 which corresponds to the causal structure in Fig.~\ref{fig:bell-gen-AB}.
 If we change the ordering of variables so that $B$ precedes $A,$ then by a similar argument, we obtain the causal structure in Fig.~\ref{fig:bell-gen-BA}.
 For every other possible causal ordering consistent with our assumption that $S<A$ and $T<B$, we also obtain one of the causal structures of Fig.~\ref{fig:bell-gen-ind}.

-Consider the causal structure in Fig.~\ref{fig:bell-gen-AB}, Although it faithfully captures $\left( S\perp T\right) $ and $\left( A\perp T|S\right) ,$ it does not faithfully capture $\left( B\perp S|T\right) .$ The only way to explain the independence $\left( B\perp S|T\right) $ within this causal model is by fine-tuning of the causal parameters in the model, for instance, if the parameters defining $P(B|S,T,A)$ are not independent of those defining $P(A|S)$.
+Consider the causal structure in Fig.~\ref{fig:bell-gen-AB}, Although it faithfully captures $\left( S\indep T\right) $ and $\left( A\indep T|S\right) ,$ it does not faithfully capture $\left( B\indep S|T\right) .$ The only way to explain the independence $\left( B\indep S|T\right) $ within this causal model is by fine-tuning of the causal parameters in the model, for instance, if the parameters defining $P(B|S,T,A)$ are not independent of those defining $P(A|S)$.
 A similar problem arises for the causal structure in Fig.~\ref{fig:bell-gen-BA}.
-It follows that in the case of no latent variables no causal structure can satisfy minimality and faithfulness for the conditional independences of nontrivial no-signalling correlations.
+It follows that in the case of no latent variables, no causal structure can satisfy faithfulness for the conditional independences of nontrivial no-signalling correlations.

-Note that if, instead of applying the Wermuth-Lauritzen algorithm to the nontrivial no-signalling correlations, one applies the IC algorithm~\cite{Pearl2009}, equivalently the SGS algorithm~\cite{Spirtes2001}, one finds that it returns a graph that is not a valid causal structure, signalling a failure of the algorithm.
-This is what one would expect given that the algorithm only promises to return a valid causal structure if there exists one that is minimal and faithful to the correlations, and in this case, there is not.
+Note that if, instead of applying the Wermuth-Lauritzen algorithm to the nontrivial no-signalling correlations, one applies the IC algorithm~\cite{Pearl2009}, equivalently the SGS algorithm~\cite{Spirtes2001} (which also assume no latent variables), one finds that it returns a graph that is not a valid pattern, signalling a failure of the algorithm.
+This is what one would expect given that the algorithm only promises to return a valid causal structure if there exists one that satisfies faithfulness, and in this case, there is not.

 There is an interesting lesson here for the foundations of quantum theory.
 Long before Bell's work, Einstein had pointed out that if one did \emph{not} assume hidden variables, then one could only explain the EPR correlations by positing superluminal causes.
 This argument was made in his comments at the 1927 Solvay conference~\cite{Bacci2009} (See Refs.~\cite{Norsen2010} and ~\cite{Harrigan2010} for more concerning Einstein's arguments on completeness and locality.)
-One can easily cast Einstein's argument into the mold of causal structures as follows.
-If we allow the quantum state $\psi$, considered as a classical variable, as the only common cause, then the assumption of no superluminal causes implies that $P(A,B|S,T,\psi )=P(A|S,\psi )P(B|T,\psi )$, and given that $ \psi $ is fixed in the experiment (it is a variable which only takes one possible value), this implies that $A$ and $B$ should be uncorrelated, in contradiction with the EPR correlations.
+One can easily cast Einstein's argument into the mold of causal discovery algorithms as follows.
+If we allow the quantum state $\psi$, considered as a classical variable, as the only common cause, then the assumption of no superluminal causal influences implies that $P(A,B|S,T,\psi )=P(A|S,\psi )P(B|T,\psi )$, and given that $ \psi $ is fixed in the experiment (it is a variable which only takes one possible value), this implies that $A$ and $B$ should be uncorrelated, in contradiction with the EPR correlations.